tmkontra/tylerkontra.com/content/posts/python-abusing-dynamic-features.md

 So if code runs under Python 3.7+ then it can make use of `run`, otherwise it needs to rely on `asyncio.get_event_loop().run_until_complete`.

-This isn't a problem if you are writing an application, since you'll probabl run that application under a well-known version of Python -- the version you choose.
+This isn't a problem if you are writing an application, since you'll probably run that application under a well-known version of Python -- the version you choose.

-But if you are writing a library, you would need to support Python <=3.6 and Python3.7+.
+But if you are writing a library, you might need to support Python <=3.6 and Python3.7+.
 The code might look something like this:

 ```py
 # code courtesy of @mark-nick-o on mypy issue #12331: https://github.com/python/mypy/issues/12331